codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/deploy-with-kustomize.md

 ## Verification

-After you run these pipelines, your deployments will be visible from the [Kuebrnetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/#accessing-the-kubernetes-dashboard).
+After you run these pipelines, your deployments will be visible from the [Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/#accessing-the-kubernetes-dashboard).

 {% include image.html
 lightbox="true"